Searching ...

 With a name like Duckpond, you can be assured this community has an interesting history and character.

 If you walk down any street in the Duckpond, it feels as though you have been transported back in time.
-This is one of Gainesville’s oldest neighborhoods, and its buildings reflect architectural styles from Florida prevalent between 1880 to 1950.
+This is one of Gainesville’s oldest neighborhoods, and its buildings reflect architectural styles from Florida prevalent between 1880 and 1950.
 The original section of this historic district was platted back in 1854!

 Sweetwater Branch is a spring-fed creek that begins northwest of the neighborhood.
 It was dammed and turned into a pond, providing the neighborhood’s namesake and central focal point.